-Mr. Brown received a B.S. degree in Agricultural Engineering and a B.S. degree in Mechanical Engineering from Texas A&M University.
-He is an active member of STLE and ICML.
+Mr. Cappellino received a B.S. degree (Mechanical Engineering) from Clarkson University.
+He is a registered Professional Engineer in the State of New York and a member of ASME.

 Joseph R. Cervassi is a Staff Engineer with Exxon Chemical Company, in Baytown, Texas.
 He is presently assigned to Major Projects where he is involved in specification and NPQC of both general and special purpose machinery.
 Until recently, he was the Section Supervisor of the Machinery Section in Exxon's Baytown Olefins plant.
 Since joining Exxon in 1978, he has had several assignments in engineering with Exxon Enterprise, Exxon Chemical Bayway, and Aramco.
 Prior to joining Exxon, he worked for Drew Chemical Company on industrial water and fuel additives.